audriuss/ce-demo/README.md

-# Chrome Extension in 10 minutes
+# Chrome Extension for Kids
 A Google Chrome extension is nothing more or less than a collections of JS, HTML CSS and other asset files bundled into zip and renamed to .crx

 ## Extension components